hoangduytran/blender-manual/manual/addons/mesh/3d_print_toolbox.rst

 Description
 ===========

-Blender can be used to created meshes for 3D printing.
+Blender can be used to create meshes for 3D printing.
-Meshes exported from Blender are usually imported into a piece of software takes the mesh and "slices" it into paths that the 3D printer can execute.
+Meshes exported from Blender are usually imported into a piece of software that takes the mesh and "slices" it into paths that the 3D printer can execute.
 An example of such `Slicer <https://en.wikipedia.org/wiki/Slicer_(3D_printing)>`__ software is `Cura <https://github.com/Ultimaker/Cura>`__.